matheussbernardo/techchallenge/README.md

 adding some mechanism of asynchronicity, it can be through Kafka, Message Queues or even Postgres.
 It is possible to use webhooks to notify users for example.

+## Database
+I did a very simple 1 : N relation from User to Posts, using a FK on the Post table.
+Regarding the code I decided not to add libraries for handling migrations jus to make things simpler.